abelarismendy/abelarismendy/README.md

+# Abel Arismendy

 Hi there!
 My name is Abel and I am a software developer with a special interest in Python and data science 🐍💻.
 I love solving problems and learning new things 🤔, and I am always looking for new projects and challenges 💪.

+## Featured Projects 🏆

+- [PDF Extractor](https://github.com/abelarismendy/extract_pdf): This repository contains a Python script that uses Selenium and web scraping to extract PDF files from books on the Universidad de los Andes platform.
+It is a useful tool for students and researchers who need access to the content of these books.
+The script is easy to use and provides a quick and convenient way to generate PDF files from the books on the platform.
+- [Twitter FastAPI](https://github.com/abelarismendy/twitter-fast-api): This is a Python project that uses the FastAPI framework to create a web application.
+This project is a clone of Twitter.
+- [Courses info](https://github.com/abelarismendy/oferta-cursos): This is a Python project that uses Selenium and ChromeDriver to scrape information from the Universidad de los Andes' course offer website.

 ## Skills 💪